akclifto/SER_Web-based-Applications/Lab2_ReadMe.txt

 "role": "instructor"
 ```

-To test fail cases on login, don't use the above input when logging in.
+To test fail cases on login, try some other input variations, accessing  unauthorized pages, 404s, etc.

+Please let me know if you have any questions.

 TODO: MAKE object API breakdown